mrc-ide/typochallenge/new/doc_end.md

-Thank you for taking the survey.
+Thank you for taking the survey!

-Information on sharing

-Take it again?

 Information about the study perhaps